mderouet/lol-cli/README.md

 ## Contributing

 Contributions are welcome!

-Please feel free to submit a pull request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.
+Also, please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand our community standards.

 ## License